 Given the chilly temperatures and unpredictable weather, it is a good idea to bundle up for your February visit to St. Louis.
-Pack long-sleeved base layers and sweaters that you can quickly pile on (or take off) depending on the weather.
-Bring a medium-weight jacket (ideally waterproof), a hat, scarf, and gloves, moisture-wicking socks, and a sturdy pair of walking shoes or waterproof boots, as well.
+Pack long-sleeved base layers and light sweaters that you can pile on, or take off, depending on the weather.
+Bring along a medium-weight waterproof jacket, a hat and gloves, moisture-wicking socks, and a sturdy pair of walking shoes or waterproof boots, as well.
 Throw a scarf into your day bag, as this windy city can take you by surprise.
 If the wind picks up, a scarf can raise your body temperature several degrees by keeping gusts out of your jacket.

 February Events in St. Louis

-- Maple Sugaring-After School Session: Spend an afternoon learning how to make maple syrup.
-Workers with the Missouri Department of Conservation will show visitors how to find sugar maple trees, tap them, and boil the sap to make syrup.
-Sessions take place on Thursdays and Fridays throughout February from 1:30 to 3:00 p.m. and 4:00 p.m. to 5:30 p.m. on February 11, 2020, and is held outdoors, so dress appropriately.
+- Maple Sugaring Workshops: Spend your afternoon learning how to make maple syrup.
+Workers with the Missouri Department of Conservation teach homeschoolers and families how to locate a sugar maple tree, tap it, and then boil the sap to make syrup.
+Sessions take place on Thursdays and Fridays throughout February from 1:30 to 3:00 p.m. and 4:00 p.m. to 5:30 p.m.
+The class is held outdoors, so dress appropriately.

-- Centennial Beer Festival: Many local breweries come together at the historic Schnaider Brewery Malt House for a premium tasting event on February 28 to 29, 2020, which starts with a five-course dinner paired with Six Mile Bridge beer.
-Enjoy samples of craft beers from the region, as well as top brews from around the country and the world.
+- Centennial Beer Festival: Many local breweries come together at the historic Schnaider Brewery Malt House for a premium tasting event on February 26 and 27, 2021.
+Start your night off with a five-course dinner paired with a Six Mile Bridge Brewery beer.
+Then, sample craft beers from around the region alongside those of world-class international breweries.

 February Travel Tips